box/kube-applier/README.md

 Configuration is done through the `kube-applier.io/Application` CRD.
-Each namespace in a cluster defines an Application CRD which defines the source of truth for the namespace inside the repository. // XXX: link to App
+Each namespace in a cluster defines an Application CRD which defines the source of truth for the namespace inside the repository.

 Whenever a new commit to the repo occurs, or at a [specified interval](#run-interval), kube-applier performs a "run", issuing [kubectl